 (Extraverted Sensing with Introverted Feeling)

-ESFPs live in the world of people possibilties.
+1. ESFPs live in a world of people possibilities.
 They love people and new experiences.
-They are lively and fun, and enjoy being the center of attention.
-They live in the here-and-now, and relish excitement and drama in their lives.
+They are lively and fun and enjoy being the center of attention.
+They live in the here-and-now and relish excitement and drama in their lives.

-ESFPs have very strong inter-personal skills, and may find themselves in the role of the peacemaker frequently.
-Since they make decisions by using their personal values, they are usually very sympathetic and concerned for other people’s well-being.
+2. ESFPs have very strong inter-personal skills and may find themselves in the role of the peacemaker frequently.
+Since they make decisions by using their personal values, they are usually very sympathetic and concerned about other people’s well-being.
 They’re usually quite generous and warm.
-They are very observant about other people, and seem to sense what is wrong with someone before others might, responding warmly with a solution to a practical need.
+They are very observant about other people and seem to sense what is wrong with someone before others might, responding warmly with a solution to a practical need.
 They might not be the best advice-givers in the world, because they dislike theory and future-planning, but they are great for giving practical care.

-ESFPs love people, and everybody loves an ESFP.
+5. ESFPs love people, and everybody loves an ESFP.
 One of their greatest gifts is their general acceptance of everyone.
-They are upbeat and enthusiastic, and genuinely like almost everybody.
+They are upbeat and enthusiastic and genuinely like almost everybody.
 An ESFP is unfailingly warm and generous with their friends, and they generally treat everyone as a friend.
-However, once crosesed, an ESFP is likely to make a very strong and stubborn judgment against the person who crossed them.
+However, once crossed, an ESFP is likely to make a very strong and stubborn judgment against the person who crossed them.
 They are capable of deep dislike in such a situation.

-ESFPs have a very well-developed appreciation for aesthetic beauty, and an excellent sense of space and function.
-If they have the means, they’re likely to have to have many beautiful possessions, and an artfully furnished home.
+8. ESFPs have a very well-developed appreciation for aesthetic beauty and an excellent sense of space and function.
+If they have the means, they’re likely to have many beautiful possessions and an artfully furnished home.
 In general, they take great pleasure in objects of aesthetic beauty.
 They’re likely to have a strong appreciation for the finer things in life, such as good food and good wine.

-ESFPs usually like to feel strongly bonded with other people, and have a connection with animals and small children that is not found in most other types.
+10. ESFPs usually like to feel strongly bonded with other people, and have a connection with animals and small children that are not found in most other types.
 They’re likely to have a strong appreciation for the beauties of nature as well.

-The ESFP has a tremendous love for life, and knows how to have fun.
-They like to bring others along on their fun-rides, and are typically a lot of fun to be with.
+11. The ESFP has a tremendous love for life and knows how to have fun.
+They like to bring others along on their fun-rides and are typically a lot of fun to be with.
 They’re flexible, adaptable, genuinely interested in people, and usually kind-hearted.
 They have a special ability to get a lot of fun out of life, but they need to watch out for the pitfalls associated with living entirely in the moment.